 Open enrolled pupils have the same rights and responsibilities as resident pupils.

-Inter-scholastic athletics are governed by the Wisconsin Interscholastic Athletic Association (WIAA), which has recently adopted new rules concerning transfer pupils.
+Inter-scholastic athletics are governed by the Wisconsin Interscholastic Athletic Association (WIAA), which has set rules concerning transfer pupils.
 Parents should check with the school district's athletic director about eligibility.

 For more information contact: